Volodymyr Kubijovyč

 During the war Kubijovyč headed the social welfare and the economic committee called UCC (Ukrainian Central Committee).
+He was an anti-Semite and a proponent of ethnic cleansing.
 In 1943, he was a founder of the 14th Waffen Grenadier Division of the SS.
 Kubijovyč was a supporter of the OUN-M, Andriy Melnyk's faction in the Organization of Ukrainian Nationalists.
 After the collapse of Nazi Germany, Kubijovyč settled in France.
-He later became the chief editor of the Encyclopedia of Ukraine and the Secretary General of Shevchenko Scientific Society.
+He later became the chief editor of the Encyclopedia of Ukraine and the secretary general of the Shevchenko Scientific Society.
 Kubijovyč also supported other projects of the Ukrainian diaspora.
 He died in Paris on 2 November 1985.

 Early life

 Kubijovyč was born in 1900 in Nowy Sącz; his father Mykhailo was a Greek-Catholic of Ukrainian descent, while his mother was Maria Dobrowolska, a Catholic of Polish extraction.
-He was baptized into the Ukrainian Greek Catholic Church and, as he stated, became automatically Ruthenian but grew up in mix Polish-Ukrainian surroundings and spoke both, Ukrainian and Polish.
+He was baptized into the Ukrainian Greek Catholic Church and, as he stated, became automatically Ruthenian but grew up in mix Polish-Ukrainian surroundings and spoke both Ukrainian and Polish.
 At age 13, he read Mykhailo Hrushevsky's multi-volume History of Ukraine-Rusʹ.
 Between the ages of 15 and 18, Kubijovyč studied cartography, he also read books by Henryk Sienkiewicz in Polish and other works in German.
 In 1918, Kubijovyč enrolled on a doctoral programme at the Jagiellonian University in Kraków, but World War I and his enlistment into the Ukrainian Galician Army interrupted his education.
 He returned home on sick leave with Typhus before the end of the Polish-Ukrainian war and, in 1919, resumed his studies at the Jagiellonian University in Kraków.
-In 1923, Kubijovyč concluded his doctorate and successfully defended his habilitation on 9 May 1928.
+In 1923, Kubijovyč concluded his doctorate about the anthropological geography of the Gorgany range of the eastern Carpathian Mountains.
+In 1928 successfully defended his habilitation on population displacement of peoples in the European part of the Soviet Union.
 In 1932, he became a member of the Shevchenko Scientific Society in Lwów (today Lviv).
-During the years 1928 to 1939, Kubijovyč taught at Cracow's Jagiellonian University as a lecturer (docent) and collaborated with various academic institution.
-In recognition of his work, Kubijovych obtained a financial scholarship from the Polish Ministry of Religious Affairs and Public Education for his journey to Czechoslovakia and Romania.
+During the years 1928 to 1939, Kubijovyč taught at Jagiellonian University as an associated professor, collaborated with various academic institution, and was a teacher in Kraków high schools.
+In recognition of his work, Kubijovyč obtained a financial scholarship from the Polish Ministry of Religious Affairs and Public Education for his journey to Czechoslovakia and Romania.
 He also received time off from his university duties.

-In 1939, was denied further tenure under political pressure from the Polish Ministry of War.
-In 1940, he was appointed professor of the Ukrainian Free University in Prague.
+His scientific work included describing the boundaries of the Ukrainian ethnographic territory.
+Since they were larger than official statistics indicated, including lands west of the Zbruch River, among others, this drew criticism from various circles and state institutions.
+In 1939, was suspended him from lecture duties at the Jagiellonian University indefinitely, and lost his job as a teacher.